asjadnaqvi/stata-tidytuesday/README.md

 tidytuesday get, year(2023) week(48)
 ```

 Note that each weekly challenge can contain multiple files.
-All of these files will be downloaded and saved separately.
-For example, the code above is for [Dr. Who](https://github.com/rfordatascience/tidytuesday/tree/main/data/2023/2023-11-28) episodes and contains three files.
+All of these files will be downloaded.
+For example, the code above is for [Dr. Who](https://github.com/rfordatascience/tidytuesday/tree/main/data/2023/2023-11-28) episodes and fetches three files.
 These are downloaded, parsed, cleaned, and saved separately in the backend.
-It is advisable to read the challenge descriptions to get more information on how the files are linked, unique identifiers etc. Note that data for some files might need further cleaning, e.g. converting string to numeric variables or formatting dates, etc.
+It is advisable to read the challenge descriptions to get more information on how the files are linked, what the unique identifiers are, etc. Note that data for some files might need further cleaning, e.g. converting string to numeric variables or formatting dates, etc.

 Please also remember to set a directory path before downloading the files.